corsackinarrator/corsackinarrator/README.md

-# It's us, Corsal/Corsackin
+# It's us, yippee

 we go by we\them and she\her\they\them\it\its\nar\narself (she\them preferred)

-many hyperfixations lelele
+many interests lelele

-# ADHD and possible OSDD-1B
+# DIAGNOSED ADHD and possible P-DID

 # PLEASE C+H AND INT, THATS OUR COMF

-CORSALS FULLFIX: Operator (Nullscape)
-CORSALS COPINGLINK: cy/cypher (the zombie's revenge) MITZIMATICS KIN: none
-WILLOWS KIN: fluttershy

 twinkins let's have a party